ayahya70/CircuitPython/README.md

 ### Pictures

 ### lessons
+This assignment helped me better understand For and While loops and their eifficiency and simplicity it also gave me more experience with if statements and how to use them with physical actions such as touching a button.

 ## CircuitPython Photointerrupters
 Wire up your photointerrupter and have it keep track of how many times it has been interrupted.
 Your program outputs the count using a sentence which tells you when it got interrupted.